-2017 has been a year where, despite some technical challenges, we have continued to exploit the new cattle breeding technologies for the benefit of Irish farmers.
-There are real challenges ahead in keeping up with the world's best in terms of the use of data and technology, and it will require on-going investment.
+2018 has been a year where we have continued to exploit the new cattle breeding technologies for the benefit of Irish farmers.
+A new strategic plan has us focused on meeting the very real challenges ahead in keeping up with the world's best in terms of the use of data and technology.